Introduction

 More information

-- Stamp duty and transfer fees don't apply if the vessel is transferred into the name of one of the following:
+- Stamp duty and transfer fees do not apply if the vehicle is transferred into the name of one of the following:

-- a beneficiary or executor nominated in a will
+- a beneficiary or executor nominated in the will

 - the administrator of the estate